 A Message from Our School Counselor

 I am extremely honored and proud to be your school counselor.
 I began my journey as a school counselor at the University of Akron where I received my bachelor’s degree in Psychology.
 I have spent the last four years employed at Child Guidance & Family Solutions center as a group facilitator.
 I have extensive experience managing large/small group behaviors with youth and collaborating with families.
-I recently graduated with my master’s degree in School Counseling from Kent State University.
+I graduated with my master’s degree in School Counseling from Kent State University.
 I am extremely passionate about the work I do and look forward to helping our falcons.
 I’m enthused about collaborating with staff and parents in the community to support the students in their journey at St. Francis de Sales.

 Advocating for kids and empowering them with essential life skills is truly a passion of mine.
 My hope this year is to develop a strong counseling program to prepare kids to become the best versions of themselves.
 I have a strong desire to empower all students to achieve their highest potential in the years to come at St. Francis de Sales Parish School!

 School counselors help promote the academic, personal, social, and emotional development of the students.
 The primary focus of the elementary school counselor is prevention.
 I work with ALL students to help them develop basic life skills and help them have a successful school year.

 As the school counselor, I have the privilege to work with every single student in the school.
 I plan on working with students at the classroom level, small group level, as well as at the short-term individual counseling level.
 I will also be meeting with parents, collaborating with teachers and staff, and consulting with community organizations to benefit and meet the needs of all students.